 Ayurvedic view of Tonsillitis :

-In Ayurveda, tonsillitis is related to Tundikeri or Galaayu, which is mainly caused by accumulation of toxins in the body due to improper digestion and poor defence mechanism by the immune system to counter the infection.
-All the three doshas Vata, Pitta & Kapha get aggravated in the condition.
-Ayurveda considers the repeated infection and inflammation of tonsils to be a cause of different types of ailments later in life.
+In Ayurveda, tonsillitis is related to Tundikeri or Galaayu, which is mainly caused by the accumulation of toxins in the body due to improper digestion and poor defense mechanisms by the immune system to counter the infection.
+All three doshas Vata, Pitta & Kapha get aggravated in the condition.
+Ayurveda considers the repeated infection and inflammation of the tonsils to be a cause of different types of ailments later in life.
 Therefore, Ayurveda treats the entire immune system thus eliminating any risk.

 Causes of Tonsillitis/ Tundikeri according to Ayurveda: